 WireGuard® is a relatively new VPN protocol when compared with the decades old OpenVPN and approaches software development with a different philosophy – do one thing simple and do it well (efficiently).
 This is known as the UNIX philosophy.
-WireGuard is licensed under GPLv2 – which is the same open source license that the Linux kernel uses.
+WireGuard is licensed under various open source licenses such as GPLv2 – which is the same open source license that the Linux kernel uses.
 As such, it should be no surprise that WireGuard will be added to the Linux kernel itself – which means WireGuard will eventually be available “preinstalled” on all Linux distributions.
-The comment that really validated WireGuard’s future ubiquity came from none other than Linus Torvald.
+The comment that really validated WireGuard’s future ubiquity came from none other than Linus Torvalds.
 In August of 2018, he mailed the Linux kernel mailing list with this positive comment:

 Private Internet Access has been a donor to WireGuard since 2018.
 This new VPN protocol has been on PIA’s radar for years and we want to share all the reasons why.